 - The Moment Superfish, a beautifully-smooth, 170º fisheye lens that was designed to leave no awkward curved black edges on your photos.

 - Moment New Macro gives you 10x of truly sharp magnification with a 25mm⇔ lens that focuses down to .7"

 Most of the filters available for the iPhone don’t work with the iPhone Plus models’ dual lenses.
 But if you’re using Moment lenses, Moondog Labs 52mm Mount lets you use standard 52mm photo filters on the Tele and Macro.
-The most useful filters is a Circular Polarizer for removing reflections, saturating colors and enlivening the sky.
+The most useful filter is a Circular Polarizer for removing reflections, saturating colors and enlivening the sky.
 This effect is hard to duplicate in editing.

 To anchor your camera firmly to a tripod, you’ll need a mount that holds the camera.
 Fortunately there are scads of good ones available.

 - For cool factor alone the Manfrotto TwistGrip is my fave.
 It’s all-metal design folds flat in your pocket, stands on its own and has a cold shoe on top for attaching a light or a mic.
 Squeeze the top and bottom from the back of the bracket before tightening for proper locking.
 They also make a bracket and handle you can add for shooting video.